impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-content.md

 The phrase "print the resolved path" is confusing to me.
 In what sense is the path that the user provides "resolved"?
 What would "unresolved" mean?

-I search for "what is realpath unix" and find [the internet equivalent of the same man page](https://web.archive.org/web/20220608150749/https://man7.org/linux/man-pages/man1/realpath.1.html).
-But then I find [the `man(3)` page](https://web.archive.org/web/20220629161112/https://man7.org/linux/man-pages/man3/realpath.3.html) for a *function* named `realpath`.
+I search for "what is realpath unix" and find [the internet equivalent of the same man page](https://web.archive.org/web/20220608150749/https://man7.org/linux/man-pages/man1/realpath.1.html){:target="_blank" rel="noopener"}.
+But then I find [the `man(3)` page](https://web.archive.org/web/20220629161112/https://man7.org/linux/man-pages/man3/realpath.3.html){:target="_blank" rel="noopener"} for a *function* named `realpath`.
 Among other things, it says:

 > realpath() expands all symbolic links and resolves references to `/./`, `/../` and extra `/` characters in the null-terminated string named by `path` to produce a canonicalized absolute pathname.